rackerlabs/technical-blog/_posts/2013-08-30-slumlord-hosting-with-docker.markdown

 apt-get install lxc-docker
 ```

 If you want to know more about what you just did, take a look at the [Docker documentation][4].
 Now that Docker is installed, I need to create a WordPress Docker container.

-##Creating a WordPress Container
+### Create a WordPress container

-For this I forked a project on GitHub called "[docker-wordpress][5]" written by John Fink.
+For this, I forked a project on GitHub called "[docker-wordpress][5]" (written
+by John Fink).
 Why fork?
 To use Ubuntu 13.04 of course!
-To create a WordPress container, run the following commands:
+To create a WordPress
+container, run the following commands:

 ```
 # Build the container